RunhangShu/RunhangWebsite/content/en/2022-06-28-phage-biology.md

 **Phages are involved in the bacterial immune system to host-induced stress**

 1. The Gifsy-2 Salmonella prophage encodes the superoxide dismutase (SOD) that protects the bacterium against free radicals generated by the mammalian immune system
-2. Some phage genes antagonize host serum killing, degrade host antibidies (IgG), disrupt host immune reaction chain, and are thus ineffective in clearing the bacterial infection.
+2. Some phage genes antagonize host serum killing, degrade host antibodies (IgG), disrupt the host immune reaction chain, and are thus ineffective in clearing the bacterial infection.
 3. Some phages help the bacteria evade host cell recognition by acetylating the O-antigen of bacterial lipopolysaccharide.

-## Phage insertion site
+## Phage insertion sites

+The bacteriophage that can integrated into the host bacterial chromosome, is pretty much like the prokaryote's version of retrovirus that transcribes integrase and inserts into the host chromosomes.
+Insertion sites of viral DNA are critical in that integration into transcriptionally active regions may favor viral gene expression, thus facilitating viral production, while integration into transcriptionally repressed chromatin/regions may disfavor viral gene expression, thus possibly facilitating viral latency.
+In bacteria, random insertion is equally critical because it will foster the evolution of the bacterial host by selecting the mutant with higher fitness.
+Therefore, if a phage is inserted randomly, it basically is a transposable mutagen that can "jump" across strains.
+This is also known as insertional mutagenesis.
+Second, compared to lytic phages, we hypothesize that temperate phages might also serve as a "fast data transfer shuttle".
+We need to measure what is the "speed" and "size" of the shuttle during an infection event.
+The strategy of using phages as storage hubs could also be genus/species dependent.

 **Insert at a specific site**
-Phages typically reply on their integrase to mediate a recombination event between an identical sequence shared between the circular form of the prophage genome (*attP*) and the bacterial chromosome (*attB*), and the recognition of these DNA sequences is inherent in a given integrase protein.
+Phages typically rely on their integrase to mediate a recombination event between an identical sequence shared between the circular form of the prophage genome (*attP*) and the bacterial chromosome (*attB*), and the recognition of these DNA sequences is inherent in a given integrase protein.
 **Insert at random site**

 ## Phages genome size and their lifestyle

-Do temperate phages tend to have a smaller genome as they have to streamline their genome as they integrated into the bacterial chromosome, in contrast to lytic (virulent) phages?
+Do temperate phages tend to have a smaller genome as they have to streamline their genome as they integrate into the bacterial chromosome, in contrast to lytic (virulent) phages?
 On the other hand, we conceptualize temperate phages as USB drivers, that transfer information between bacterial kin.
 Therefore, one can argue, temperate phages should have a larger genome size than lytic phages.
 Let's take a look into some public datasets and dig this out!

 ![Refseq_phages](https://github.com/RunhangShu/RunhangWebsite/assets/45881840/9d62b771-0e48-4757-a04b-b1c6b9b03fe7)
 I analyzed all phage genomes curated by NCBI-RefSeq and found virulent phages have a medium size of ~80kbp, followed by 53kb of temperate phages.
 Finally, chronic phages such as Pseudomonas filamentous phage pf5, recently characterized as a standalone lifestyle differ from lytic/lysis as these "chronic phages" replicate in host cells and extrude out without causing cell lysis.